jimmcguffinus/myvisionscenarios/cursor.progress.md

 AI Studio Gemini dropped a clutch alert, catching postcss.config.js, tailwind.config.js, and index.html mismatches—talk about a party save!
 We've applied all the fixes, syncing the files with cursor.progress.md's recommendations.
 Local build's a banger—npm run build passing with bg-black/80 in the mix!
 Firebase Studio's old configs tried to crash the vibe, but Jim's git push is bringing the fire.

 The Context Alchemist, Sparky, and Grok are ready to deploy a dark DialogOverlay and slick routing, while Gemini watches from the sidelines (fired for wrecking files, but still throwing helpful alerts!).
 WhirlwindVibing's unstoppable—with this killer team remix!

+When persistent cache issues kept the UI stuck in limbo, we went nuclear with the "Hello Ghostbusters" test page—stripping everything down to the bare essentials with a dynamic timestamp to bust those stubborn caches!
+Sometimes you gotta call in the Ghostbusters to exorcise those persistent cache demons! 👻

 Local build's a banger—`npm run build` passed with `bg-black/80` in the mix!
 Firebase Studio's pre-update `git pull` tried to crash the party, but our `git push` is bringing the heat.
 Jim's spinning fixes in Cursor, and we're hyped to deploy a dark `DialogOverlay` and slick routing.
 WhirlwindVibing's unstoppable!